 - We do not advise cutting off ALL electric.
 You need the electric to continue to power important things throughout the home (ie: sump pump, security system, refrigerator, etc.)

-- General Maintenance: You should set aside some time to make a lap around the outside of your home to complete any minor maintenance tasks that can go a long way in preventing water damage in your absence.
+- General Maintenance: You should set aside some time to make a lap around the outside of your home to complete any minor maintenance tasks.

 - Clean your gutters and downspout extensions